ysyk2021/the-office-ai-handbook-a-comprehensive-guide-to-leveraging-technology-for-enhanced-performance/src/chapter-7-2.md

 Conclusion
 ----------

 Evaluating the impact of AI on office productivity and performance is essential for identifying areas for improvement and setting goals for AI-enabled workflow optimization.
 By focusing on key performance metrics and setting specific goals, businesses can measure the impact of these tools and identify opportunities for growth and innovation.
-In the next chapter, we will explore how to effectively implement AI technology into the office environment.